mufasa159/auth-api/README.md

 cp .env.example .env
 ```

-Get `.env` secrets from one of the devs working on the project to connect to database.

-For access/refresh tokens in `.env` file, you can regenerate new secret using the following command:
+Populate the `.env` secrets after [setting up](#connect-to-database) the Postgres database.
+For the tokens, you can regenerate new secret using the following command:
 ```
 openssl rand -hex 32
 ```